 Although most of our brain functions rely on multiple regions communicating in conjunction with one another, each lobe of the brain is thought to carry out the bulk of a certain set of functions.

 The primary function of the occipital lobe is to decode the visual information it receives by processing it and sending it back to our eyes.
-The main vision center is located in the occipital lobe.
-It allows us to distinguish the shapes and range of the objects we see.
+The main vision center is located in the occipital lobe, and it allows us to distinguish the shapes and range of the objects we see.

 For a moment, acknowledge and honor all that you are instead of all that you are not.